 Ihezie explained that the project could be replicated in all the six geopolitical zones since the raw materials are available in the country.

 He, however, appealed to the Minister to intervene and hasten the release of some imported equipment and materials, including Urea Formaldehyde Resin Powder meant for the pencil production project held at the Lagos port by the Nigeria Customs Service.

 Attempts to decode the web of intrigues and politics around the pencil project is a script fit for the movies.

 The Corporate office of PRODA (created off the defunct East Central State Government under Edict No. II of 1971) is situated within a vast land mass which houses the administrative, engineering, science and research blocks of the institution.

-On arrival at the premises of PRODA, the security personnel, apparently well groomed on how to shield unwanted visitors or nosy media men from the Director General, told the Ripples Nigeria reporter that the helmsman was unavailable.
-“The DG is not around; he travelled to Abuja but you can go to the admin block just in case you have any other inquiries to make,” he said.
+On arrival at the premises of PRODA, the security personnel, apparently well groomed on how to shield unwanted visitors or nosy media men from the Director-General, told the Ripples Nigeria reporter that the helmsman was unavailable.
+“The DG is not around; he traveled to Abuja but you can go to the admin block just in case you have any other inquiries to make,” he said.

 His position was re-echoed by the receptionist who simply gave her name as Precious.
 “The DG is out of town.
 He is in Abuja as we speak and his deputy is not around.
 I don’t know when he’ll be back but I’ll ensure that the letter gets to his desk through his secretary.”

 “You can come tomorrow; you’ll get a response from his secretary,” she added.